pydicom/pynetdicom/docs/apps/echoscp.rst

 ===========
 The ``echoscp`` application implements a Service Class Provider (SCP) for the *Verification SOP Class* (UID 1.2.840.10008.1.1) [#]_.
-It establishes an Association with peer Application Entities (AEs) and receives DICOM C-ECHO-RQ [#]_ message to which it responds with a DICOM C-ECHO-RSP message.
+It establishes an Association with peer Application Entities (AEs) and listens for DICOM C-ECHO-RQ [#]_ messages to which it responds with a DICOM C-ECHO-RSP message.
 The application can be used to verify basic DICOM connectivity.

 The following example shows what happens when it is started and receives a C-ECHO request from a peer: